GadgetAngel/STM32-Template/README.md

 Do not use the "book.pdf"'s method of installing the GNU Arm Embedded Toolchain, instead use these instructions:

-For Windows 10: use the Windows 10 installer (gcc-arm-none-eabi-10-2020-q4-major-win32.exe, select default but placd a check mark next to update system path variables) : https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads
+**For Windows 10**: use the Windows 10 installer (gcc-arm-none-eabi-10-2020-q4-major-win32.exe, select default but placd a check mark next to update system path variables) : https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads

-For Linux for the instructions given in the answer: https://askubuntu.com/questions/1243252/how-to-install-arm-none-eabi-gdb-on-ubuntu-20-04-lts-focal-fossa
+**For Linux** for the instructions given in the answer: https://askubuntu.com/questions/1243252/how-to-install-arm-none-eabi-gdb-on-ubuntu-20-04-lts-focal-fossa

 The STM32VLDISCOVERY board can be purchased for ~$25.00 on amazon.com: https://www.amazon.com/MICROELECTRONICS-STM32VLDISCOVERY-Quick-Evaluation-Debugger/dp/B073RQXB6L or
 https://www.st.com/en/evaluation-tools/stm32vldiscovery.html#sample-buy from other distributors for around ~$20.00